-This Healthy Chicken Stir Fry is loaded with veggies and chicken coated in easy sweet and savory stir fry sauce.
+This Healthy Chicken Stir Fry is loaded with chicken and veggies coated in easy sweet and savory stir fry sauce.
 It is a 30 minute meal everyone will love!

-Stir fries like chicken broccoli stir fry, chicken asparagus stir fry and Instant Pot stir fry are a true saving grace on busy weeknights.
+Stir fries like chicken and broccoli stir fry, chicken asparagus stir fry and healthy orange chicken are a true saving grace on busy weeknights.

 Healthy chicken stir fry served with rice and garnished with sesame seeds on a plate.